-If we fail to maintain proper and effective internal control over financial reporting, our ability to produce accurate financial statements on a timely basis could be impaired and our public reporting may be unreliable.
+If we fail to maintain proper and effective internal control over financial reporting, our ability to produce accurate financial statements on a timely basis could be impaired and our public reporting may be unreliable.\

 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
-In connection with the restatement of our unaudited condensed financial statements as of, and for the three and nine months ended, September 30, 2021, we determined that we had a material weakness as of September 30, 2021, namely that our review control over the completeness and accuracy of our accounts payable did not operate effectively, resulting in a material error in the unaudited condensed financial statements.
+In connection with the restatement of our condensed financial statements as of, and for the three and nine months ended, September 30, 2021, we determined that we had a material weakness as of September 30, 2021, namely that our review control over the completeness and accuracy of our accounts payable did not operate effectively, resulting in a material error in the financial statements.
 Subsequently, in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2021, management determined that a deficiency existed related to the methods used to develop certain estimates and the timely review of such estimates.
-Additionally, in connection with the preparation and review of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our controls to review and approve certain revenue-related manual journal entries, including the review of the completeness and the accuracy of the information used.
-In addition, in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our review control over the completeness and accuracy of information used when calculating stock-based compensation expense, which resulted in a material error in the unaudited condensed financial statements included in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022.
-A material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Additionally, in connection with the preparation and review of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our controls to review and approve certain revenue-related manual journal entries, including the review of the completeness and the accuracy of the information used.
+In addition, in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our review control over the completeness and accuracy of information used when calculating